TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Hardware.md

 > A graphics processing unit (GPU), also occasionally called visual processing unit (VPU), is a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display.
 [Wikipedia](https://en.wikipedia.org/wiki/Graphics_processing_unit)

+## Arithmetic Logic Unit (ALU)

+> An arithmetic logic unit (ALU) is a digital electronic circuit that performs arithmetic and bitwise logical operations on integer binary numbers.
+This is in contrast to a floating-point unit (FPU), which operates on floating point numbers.
+An ALU is a fundamental building block of many types of computing circuits, including the central processing unit (CPU) of computers, FPUs, and graphics processing units (GPUs).
+A single CPU, FPU or GPU may contain multiple ALUs.
+[Wikipedia](https://en.wikipedia.org/wiki/Arithmetic_logic_unit)

 ## Floating-point Processing Units (FPUs)

 > A floating-point unit (FPU, colloquially a math coprocessor) is a part of a computer system specially designed to carry out operations on floating point numbers.
 Typical operations are addition, subtraction, multiplication, division, square root, and bitshifting.
 [Wikipedia](https://en.wikipedia.org/wiki/Floating-point_unit)